microsoft/Mastering-the-Marketplace/docs/saas/index.md

 Pricing and billing options for SaaS offers are very flexible and give publishers many options for how to bill and get paid for their solutions.
 This video demonstrates how to use Partner Center to create and price a plan from start to finish, including using metered billing options.

 ## SaaS Technical Knowledge

-<a target="_blank" href="https://go.microsoft.com/fwlink/?linkid=2196256">Video</a> | <a target="_blank" href="./pdfs/03.2-Publishing-Private-SaaS-Plan.pdf">PDF</a>

-This brief video builds upon what you learned in, “[Publishing a SaaS Offer](#publishing-a-saas-offer).”
-It presents the concepts of using private plans and then shows how to do so inside Partner Center.

 ### SaaS Pricing in Partner Center Publisher Overview